 - the digitalisation of choice;

-- modernity and risk;
+- risk and calculation;

 - social media research ethics.

 - Carnegie Trust Research Incentive Grant: 'Settlement or Continued Trajectories of Migration - The case of Young Highly Skilled Europeans in Scotland and Germany' (2021-2022), PI

 I am interested in supervising projects within any of my areas of interest listed above.
 I will particularly welcome proposals on: